tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/清单功能概述_intl_en.md

 - Select an encryption mode: No encryption or SSE-COS.
 If SSE-COS is selected, COS encrypts the generated inventory report.
 - Configure an export location: You need to specify the bucket to store the inventory report.

-> !The destination bucket and the source bucket need to be located in a same region and may be a same bucket.
+> The destination bucket and the source bucket need to be located in a same region and may be a same bucket.

 ## Usage

 ### Configuring the Inventory via Console

-To learn how to configure the inventory via Console, see [Enabling Inventory](https://cloud.tencent.com/document/product/436/33702) in the console documentation.
+To learn how to configure the inventory via Console, see [Enabling Inventory](https://intl.cloud.tencent.com/document/product/436/30624) in the console documentation.

 ### Configuring the Inventory via APIs